PlumpMath/Interoperation_app/README.md

 -Decouple the responsibility of data receiving and data handling.

--Easy to future extend for data protocal or data handler.
+-Easy to future extend for data protocols or data handler.

 -Reduce the responsibility of middleman between UI and data model.